ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start.md

     $ php composer.phar require ringcentral/ringcentral-php
     ```

-    ### Create and Edit create-glip-team.php
+    ### Create and Edit create-team.php

-    Create a file called `create-glip-team.php`.
+    Create a file called `create-team.php`.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.

     ```PHP
     <?php